> Jan 23rd, 2019: Design corrections.

-January 1st, 2005 - Webcam link inserted.
+> Jan 1st, 2005: Webcam link inserted.

 Both northern and southern face of Reisskofel are rocky.
 On the southern face one can find impressive rocks intermitted with grassy slopes, while on the northern face there's almost only rocks, and in one broad ravine also long into summer a small snowfield.
 Although marked paths lead to the summit from three sides, ascending Reisskofel is not just an easy hike.
 But due to many forrest roads, reaching higher slopes of the mountain, the ascents are not long - they can be done in less than 3 hours.
 Being a highly desirable goal in the mountain neighbourhood, the summit is frequently ascended.
 The view from the summit is also very rewarding.

 The first ascent on Reisskofel was done in 1848 by Johann Festin von Wald (Walden Hans) from Reisach.
 The famous paul Grohmann ascended it in 1855.
 The first crossing was done only in 1919 by H. Koban and E. Pichl, later that route was secured for public visit.

 There are three marked paths/routes:

 Summer and autumn, when rocks are snow-free.
 A winter climb could be much harder.
 Current weather condition shows this webcam.

-Climbs on Reisskofel are supported by two nearby huts and one bivouac.
+Climbs on Reisskofel are supported by two nearby huts and one bivouac: